PUMA: Perception-driven Unified Foothold Prior for Mobility Augmented Quadruped Parkour: METHOD

-To avoid excessive foot guidance biasing the policy learning direction, we focus exclusively on the front feet.
-The coordinate $\mathbf{p}_t$ from the generated sequence is transformed into a polar representation, forming the proposed egocentric foothold prior.
-Formally, this feature vector $\mathbf{f}_t$ at time step $t$ is formulated as:
+To avoid overconstraining the learned gait adaptation, we focus exclusively on the front feet, which establish initial contact and dominantly shape the body attitude.
+In highly dynamic parkour motions, Cartesian foothold coordinates expressed in the robot frame can be sensitive to rapid body-attitude changes.
+We therefore adopt an egocentric polar representation to decouple relative distance from heading direction and provide a smoother foothold prior for policy learning.
+Formally, the feature vector $\mathbf{f}_t$ at time step $t$ is formulated as:

 Here, $d_t^{(L)}$ and $d_t^{(R)}$ denote the Euclidean distances from the robot's left and right forefeet to the current expected foothold $\mathbf{p}_t$. $\psi_t$ and $\psi_{t+1}$ represent the heading error between the robot's current orientation and the target direction toward $\mathbf{p}_t$ and $\mathbf{p}_{t+1}$, respectively.